My approach to Individual Therapy

 Whatever your reason for being interested in therapy it's important for you to pay attention to that part of you who is curious, curious about the possibility of feeling better or about living a more satisfying life.

 I favor certain modalities of treatment, but my approach is integrative and comprehensive.

 I bring a Person-Centered style to counseling.
 The technique assumes all individuals have the innate, natural motivation toward personal growth, and a capacity for self-direction.

-I believe that in order to make therapeutic gains, a warm, empathic relationship must be established, whereby individuals feel free to express their feelings without judgment, and feel accepted and understood; that this therapeutic environment creates the energy for self-directed change and self-actualization (becoming your optimal you).
-This is my foundation for successful therapy.
+I believe that in order to make therapeutic gains, a warm, empathic relationship must be established, whereby individuals feel free to express their feelings without judgment, and feel accepted and understood.
+I firmly believe that this therapeutic environment creates the energy for self-directed change and self-actualization (becoming your optimal you) and this is my foundation for successful therapy.